csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 |    1,188 |       77 | 0.00 |

-Despite utilising Vue.js 2.1.10 in places, Merida’s site is a pretty traditional—dare I say _old school_—MPA.
+Despite utilising Vue.js 2.1.10 in places, Merida’s site is a pretty traditional — dare I say _old school_ — MPA.
 I can’t work out the exact stack too quickly, but it sticks to ‘classic’ CSS and JS, and age-old advice like
 <q>styles at the top; scripts at the bottom</q>.
 This reminds of the
 McMaster–Carr site that did the rounds a few years ago: websites _are_ fast